bakame-php/http-structured-fields/docs/06-validation.md

 > [!NOTE]
 > `parameterByIndex` uses the same parameter only the callback parameter are
-> different as a second paraneter the strin key is added to the callback
+> different as a second parameter the string key is added to the callback
 > for validation purpose.

 ### Validating the complete Parameter container

 We could iterate the same type of code for each parameter separately but the code would quickly become complex.
-So to avoid this the package introduces a `ParametersValidator`.
+So to avoid repetition, the package introduces a `ParametersValidator`.

 To instantiate this class you just need to call its `new` static method.